kiastorm/digi2al-submission/README.md

 The `toggle-password` web component is progressively enhanced, only showing the toggle when JavaScript is available.

-Also, I made us of HTMX's `hx-boost` attribute on appropriate forms to render the requests' HTML response (the same form but with any form validation errors) without a full page reload.
+Also, I made use of HTMX's `hx-boost` attribute on appropriate forms to render the requests' HTML response (the same form but with any form validation errors) without a full page reload.

 > 4. WCAG 2.1 conformance levels